ropg/ezTime/README.md

 Serial.println(India.dateTime());
 ```

-is enough, because the time in India doesn't go back and forth with the coming and going of Daylight Saving Time (even though the half hour offset to UTC is pretty weird.)
+is enough, because the time in India doesn't go back and forth with the coming and going of Daylight Savings Time (even though the half hour offset to UTC is pretty weird.)

 &nbsp;